TheJonassss/InkTrapGenerator/README.md

 3. **Trap width** — set the mouth opening
 4. **Min / Max angle** — narrow the range of joint openings that get trapped
 5. **Smoothing** — soften the mouth if desired
-6. Test on a representative set: `M, N, V, W, v, w, K, x` — if these look correct, the rest of the alphabet will follow
+6. Test on a representative set: `M, N, V, W, v, w, K, x` — if these look right, the rest of the alphabet usually follows

 > **Rule of thumb:** keep Relative depth so the same setting holds from Thin to Black; only switch to Absolute when fine-tuning a single glyph.

 ![Preview](docs/images/preview.gif)